vital-kolab/obj-position-bias/README.md

 ## 🔁 Reproducing paper figures

 Each `/figure_notebooks/figureX.ipynb` notebook reproduces the corresponding figure from the paper.
 Notebooks expect the data assets described above.
-If paths differ, change the config cell at the top of each notebook.

 ## 📌 Status